Gettysburg Cyclorama: Description

-Details of the painting:
+Details of the painting

 Development

 Philippoteaux became interested in cycloramas and, in collaboration with his father, created The Defence of the Fort d'Issy in 1871.
 Other successful works included Taking of Plevna (Turko-Russian War), the Passage of the Balkans, The Belgian Revolution of 1830, Attack in the Park, The Battle of Kars, The Battle of Tel-el-Kebir, and the Derniere Sortie.
-He was commissioned by a group of Chicago investors in 1879 to create the Gettysburg Cyclorama.
+He was commissioned by a group of Chicago investors to create the Gettysburg Cyclorama.
 He spent several weeks in April 1882 at the site of the Gettysburg Battlefield to sketch and photograph the scene, and extensively researched the battle and its events over several months.
 He erected a wooden platform along present-day Hancock Avenue and drew a circle around it, eighty feet in diameter, driving stakes into the ground to divide it into ten sections.
 Local photographer William H. Tipton took three photographs of each section, focusing in turn on the foreground, the land behind it, and the horizon.
 The photos, pasted together, formed the basis of the composition.
 Philippoteaux also interviewed several survivors of the battle, including Union generals Winfield S. Hancock, Abner Doubleday, Oliver O. Howard, and Alexander S. Webb, and based his work partly on their recollections.

 Philippoteaux enlisted a team of five assistants, including his father until his death, to create the final work.
 It took over a year and a half to complete.
 The finished painting was nearly 100 yards long and weighed six tons.
 When completed for display, the full work included not just the painting, but numerous artifacts and sculptures, including stone walls, trees, and fences.
 The effect of the painting has been likened to the nineteenth century equivalent of an IMAX theater.
+Four major versions were made: the Chicago copy, the Boston copy, and two others.
+Of the latter copies, one was cut up and converted into tents for use on an Indian reservation, while the fate of the other is not known.